-Consequently, all candidates should be instructed to bring with them documentary evidence of their identity that will satisfy DBS requirements, for example: either a current driving licence or passport including a photograph, or a full birth certificate, plus a document such as a utility bill or financial statement which has been issued within the last three months that shows the candidate's current name and address and where appropriate, any change of name documentation.
+Consequently, all candidates should be instructed to bring with them documentary evidence of their identity that will satisfy DBS requirements, for example: either a current driving licence including a photograph or passport and a full birth certificate, plus a document such as a utility bill or financial statement which has been issued within the last three months that shows the candidate's current name and address.
+Where appropriate, any documentation evidencing change of name and proof of entitlement to work and reside in the UK.